Intensive Self Care With Cancer - 038

 Intensive self-care is paramount as an adjunct to cancer therapy.
 I say “adjunct” because cancer requires a combination of traditional medical care and supportive care.
 I am using this regimen after having undergone a radical prostatectomy and two rounds of radiation therapy.
 And I’m unique in that I’m intolerant of testosterone suppression, also known as androgen deprivation therapy.

 I hesitated to share my regimen because some will inevitably disagree with it.
 They might say something is dangerous or that I'm leaving something out.
-Remember that I'm sharing my regimen and NOT recommending it.
-Keep in mind that my regimen may change over time, and I may or may not make changes to this article based on those changes.
+Remember that I'm sharing my regimen, NOT recommending it.
+Keep in mind that my regimen may change over time, and I may update this article accordingly.

 What “works” for each individual varies depending on the therapies they resonate with, their unique genetic make-up, co-morbid health conditions, quality of life preferences, their physician’s recommendations, and each person’s personality, resources, wants, and needs.